oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 This simplification applies when the application is acting on behalf of a resource owner, or on behalf of itself.

 OAuth is an authorization protocol, and is not an authentication protocol.
+If authentication is required, OpenID Connect {{OpenID}} builds on OAuth to provide the security characteristics required of an authentication protocol.
 The access token represents the authorization granted to the client.
 It is a common practice for the client to present the access token to a proprietary API which returns a user identifier for the resource owner, and then using the result of